pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     > next year we will manage $F_{101}$.
 And the year after, $F_{102}$.
 And so on:
     > just one more Fibonacci number every year!
 Such is the curse of exponential time.

--   **We have 3 algorithms for the same problem where the first runs in exponential time, the second in logarithmic, and the thir in linear time as a function of the same input.
-Which algorith do you prefer to use?**
+-   **We have 3 algorithms for the same oblem where the first runs in exponential time, the second in logarithmic, and the thir in linear time as a function of the same input.
+Which algorith do you efer to use?**

     Name        | Running time
     ------------|-------------